Back to table of contentsCredit: Amy J. Ko

 Now, both of the above are basic theories of people and computers.
 In light of this, what are user interfaces?
 User interfaces are a mapping from the sensory, cognitive, and social human world to these collections of functions exposed by a computer program.
 User interfaces offer learnable representations of these functions, their inputs, their algorithms, and their outputs, so that a person can build mental models of these representations that allow them to sense, take action, and achieve their goals, as they do with anything in the natural world.
 Now, the natural world provides many interfaces for people to act in the natural world.
 We use perception to interface with matter and language to interface with other people.
 Some of these are interfaces we're born to understand, or predisposed to learn, but most of them are learned.
 User interfaces in computers are not too different from these other types of interfaces: they leverage our senses too.
 However, because user interfaces are mostly artificial, most aspects of an interface must be learned.
 Once we learn them, we can act upon a user interface, perceive its reaction, and productively achieve our goals, as we do with the natural world.

 Don Norman, in his book, The Design of Everyday Things (Norman 2013), does a nice job giving labels to some of the challenges that arise in this learning.
 One of his first big ideas is the gulf of execution.
-This gulf describes the knowledge gap that a person has when trying to learn what actions they can perform on an interface that will allow them to achieve their goal.
+Gulfs of execution are gaps between the user’s goal and the input they have to provide to achieve it.
 To illustrate, think back to the first time you used a voice user interface, such as a personal assistant on your smartphone or an automated voice interface on a phone.
 In that moment, you experienced a gulf of execution: what did you have to say to the interface to achieve your goal?
 What concepts did you have to learn to understand that there was a command space and a syntax for each command?
 You didn't have the concepts to even imagine those actions.
 Someone or something had to "bridge" that gulf of execution, teaching you some of the actions that were possible and how those actions mapped onto your goals.
 (They probably also had to teach you the goals, but that's less about user interfaces and more about culture).
 Learning is therefore at the heart of both using user interfaces and designing them (Grossman et al. 2009).

 But execution is only half of the equation.
 Norman also discussed gulfs of evaluation, which are the gaps between the output of a user interface and a users' goal.
 Once a person has performed some action on a user interface via some functional affordance, the computer will take that input and do something with it.
 It's up to the user to then map that feedback onto their goal.
 If that mapping is simple and direct, the gulf is a small.
 For example, consider an interface for printing a document.
 If after pressing a print button, the feedback was "Your document was sent to the printer for printing," that would clearly convey progress toward the user's goal, minimizing the gulf between the output and the goal.
 If after pressing the print button, the feedback was "Job 114 spooled," the gulf is larger, forcing the user to know what a "job" is, what "spooling" is, and what any of that has to do with printing their document.